sarahallen/skytap-landingzones/README.md

 Azure portal or the following Azure Networking scripts on GitHub: https://github.com/poomnupong/azure-networking.git

-We recommend running this Skytap Landing Zones script in you Azure account's PowerShell.

-Alternatively, you can clone this repo, save it to your machine, then upload the script to your Azure account's PowerShell.
+You can clone this repo, save it to your machine, then upload the script to your Azure account's PowerShell.
 For a more detailed set of steps, follow: https://learn.microsoft.com/en-us/azure/cloud-shell/persisting-shell-storage#upload-files